DEADLINE IS FRIDAY, AUGUST 28, 2020 – MIDNIGHT (MST).

 YOUR COMMENT MUST BE SENT TO: BUREAU OF LAND MANAGEMENT, VIA THEIR ON-LINE PORTAL

-OR MAIL YOUR COMMENT TO THEM AT: Bureau of Land Management, South Dakota Field Office, Attn: Chip Kimball, 309 Bonanza Street, Belle Fourche, SD 57717.
+OR MAIL YOUR COMMENT TO: Bureau of Land Management, South Dakota Field Office, Attn: Ms. Chip Kimball, 309 Bonanza Street, Belle Fourche, SD 57717.

 DEADLINE: The BLM is making the complete Plan of Operations available for a 30-day public comment period before issuing its final approval decision.
-The deadline for comments is Aug.
-26.
+The deadline for comment is EXTENDED TO AUG.
+28 AT MIDNIGHT (MST)

 Public Comment – Participate Now at https://eplanning.blm.gov/eplanning-ui/project/1505486/595/8001598/comment